-Where these regulations apply, any General Partners that are UK limited companies must attach a copy of the' partnership's accounts to the copy of their own limited company accounts that they submit for filing.
+Where these regulations apply, any General Partners that are UK limited companies, must attach a copy of the partnership’s accounts to the copy of their own limited company accounts that they submit for filing.

-What do the LP Accounts include?
+What does the LP Accounts Include?

 The LP's accounts usually include the following statements: